Search This Blog

 salt, pepper, and seasonings you like (dill would be good)

-In a 2 quart pot, boil the lentils in the water.
-It takes about 35 minutes.
+In a 2 quart pot, boil the lentils in the water for about 35 minutes.
 Put an egg in for the last 20 minutes or so, to hard boil.

 Fry the onions in a fry pan in the oil.
 Do this at medium heat for about 15 minutes or more, stirring frequently so the onions carmelize but don't burn.
 Easy to do this while the lentils are boiling.

 Drain the lentils, peel the egg and mash it.
 Then add the onions and mashed egg to the lentils, mashing with a potato masher.
-No need to use a food processor.
+No need to use a food processor, but pulsing with an immersion blender saves time.
 A masher gives it a little more texture.
 It isn't the prettiest color, so - hello, Parsley!!

 It is similar to the mushroom paté I make at Pesach, with dill.
 In fact, dill would be great in this.